 - name (str) A optional name for the graph being composed by this object. - op1 syntactically force at least 1 operation - operations Each argument should be an operation instance created using operation. - merge (bool) If True, this compose object will attempt to merge together operation instances that represent entire computation graphs.
 Specifically, if one of the operation instances passed to this compose object is itself a graph operation created by an earlier use of compose the sub-operations in that graph are compared against other operations passed to this compose instance (as well as the sub-operations of other graphs passed to this compose instance).
-If any two operations are the same (based on name), then that operation is computed only once, instead of multiple times (one for each time the operation appears).

-- reschedule applies reschedule to all contained operations - endured applies endurance to all contained operations - node_props added as-is into NetworkX graph, to provide for filtering by NetworkOperation.narrowed(). - method either parallel or None (default); if "parallel", launches multithreading.
-Set when invoking a composed graph or by NetworkOperation.set_execution_method().
+If any two operations are the same (based on name), then that operation is computed only once, instead of multiple times (one for each time the operation appears). - rescheduled applies rescheduled to all contained operations - endured applies endurance to all contained operations - parallel mark all contained operations to be executed in parallel - marshalled mark all contained operations to be marshalled (usefull when run in parallel with a process pool). - node_props added as-is into NetworkX graph, to provide for filtering by NetworkOperation.withset().